 Am I taking into account all of my marketing touchpoints, or just the first or last one?

-Will attribution help my marketing department spend their dollars on the campaigns that drive results most effectively?
+Will a marketing attribution strategy help my marketing department spend their dollars on the campaigns that drive results most effectively?

 Does my team have the expertise needed to use the attribution model that best suits our business, or should we consider looking into a third-party vendor?